stratapp-ai/stratapp-ai.github.io/_posts/2019-06-25-accelerating-x-border-performance.md

 author: Ash Richardson
 banner_image: "/uploads/thirdwave-book.jpg"
 slug: seamlessly align your onshore and offshore teams
+alt_text: The Third Wave by Scott Linden Jones

 ---
 ## How to seamlessly align your onshore and offshore teams.